 Evolution of infectivity and resistance

 To measure the evolution of phage infectivity in terms of host range, we first calculated the proportion of all host genotypes infected by a given phage genotype in each replicate at each time point.
 To measure the evolution of host resistance, the proportion of all phage genotypes resisted by a given host genotype was also calculated.
 Infectivity or resistance was analysed in a Generalised Linear Model (GLM) with genotype as a fixed effect and a binomial family with a logit link function.
 Mean infectivity or resistance was then analysed for each time point in a Generalised Linear Mixed Model (GLMM) using the lme4 package (Bates et al. 2014), with time point as a fixed effect and replicate as a random effect.
-To account for zero-inflated residuals, a negative binomial distribution was assumed.
 Model coefficients and confidence intervals were transformed from logits to probabilities prior to presentation.

 Coevolutionary dynamics